$ ls -la ./fallrisk.ai/

 Internal Model Governance

 Which deployment is running which version?
 Did the hotfix propagate?
 Is staging accidentally serving production?
-IT-PUF: enroll at deployment, verify on demand or on schedule, detect identity drift.
+IT-PUF: enroll once at deployment, verify on demand or on schedule, detect identity drift.
 Non-invasive.
 Runs during normal inference.
-Under 50 seconds for a 7B model.
+Enrollment is one-time and scales with model size — 8 seconds at 8B, 30 seconds at 72B on 3× A100.
+Verification reuses the enrolled anchor and runs in seconds.
 Architecture-agnostic: Transformer, Mamba, MoE, hybrid.

 Agentic AI Authorization